What is VegCom?

 (unfortunately coinciding with the 35th anniversary of the death of Jimi Hendrix!).

-It has since grown to a total of 13 VegCom Regions in the U.K. and covering all of Great Britain.
+It has since grown to cover all of Great Britain.

 On 19th December 2007, VegCom went "international" when New Zealand joined alongside the U.K.